LogicJake/MLCompetitionHub/docs/competition/AI_Studio.md

 ## Baidu KDD CUP 2022 <sup style="color:red">[new]<sup>

 Link: https://aistudio.baidu.com/aistudio/competition/detail/152
-Description: Spatial Dynamic Wind Power Forecast
+Description: Spatial Dynamic Wind Power Forecasting.
+This task has practical importance for the utilization of wind energy.
+Participants are expected to accurately estimate the wind power supply of a wind farm.
 Deadline: 2022-07-13T08:00:00+0800
 Reward: $35000